JamesSaxon/gdaldem-econ/README.md

 # What if income were elevation?

-Script to make DEM elevation map median incomes in the US, by Census Tract.
+Script to make DEM elevation map of median incomes by Census Tract in the US.

 ![alt text](mhi_terrain.png)